 Look at the places you spend your time.
 Reduce the steps between you and a good habit, and increase the steps between you and a bad habit.
-You’ll be less reliant on willpower and motivation and more likely to do the new habit or skip the bad habit.
+You’ll be less reliant on willpower and motivation and more likely to do the healthy habit or skip the bad habit.

 Here are five examples of environmental hacks you can use:

 - RUN EVERY MORNING: Go to sleep with your running shoes at the foot of your bed, with your running uniform laid out already.
 Hell, you can sleep in your running/workout clothes.
 Put your alarm clock on the other side of the room so you HAVE to get out of bed to turn it off.

 - GO TO THE GYM AFTER WORK: Pack your gym bag BEFORE going to sleep the night before.
 That way, every morning you already have a bag to throw in your car or bring with you.
 As soon as 5pm hits, you are in your car on your way to the gym.
 (Don’t want to head to the gym?
 Here’s how to build a gym in your home).

 - WATCH LESS TV/PLAY FEWER GAMES: Use your laziness in your favor.
 Unplug the TV/system.
 Increase the steps between you and watching the TV.
 Put parental controls on your own system and have your friend set the time limit and the password.
 I knew somebody who put his TV in his closet and cut his TV viewing by close to 100%.
 Don’t rely on willpower – make it more difficult!